LucaGiona/karteikarten-app/README.md

 anatomie-karteikarten-progress
 ```

-Use **Lernfortschritt zurücksetzen** below the boxes to return every card to Box 1.
-The selected quiz direction is preserved.
-Alternatively, remove the entry through the browser developer tools or clear the website data.
+Free learning and week mode each have their own **Lernfortschritt zurücksetzen** button.
+Each button only resets the cards of its own system back to Box 1 – the other system is left untouched.
+The selected quiz direction applies to both systems and is preserved on reset.
+Alternatively, remove the entire entry through the browser developer tools or clear the website data.

 ### Project structure